MelEUsher/Profanity_Filter/README.md

 - Regular expressions
 - Working with real-world datasets (incomplete documentation, inherent biases)
 - Evaluation metrics (accuracy, precision) vs. traditional testing approaches

+**Terminology**
+- **Accuracy**: The percentage of predictions that are correct (both positive and negative).
+Can be misleading with imbalanced datasets.
+- **Precision**: Of all items flagged as positive, what percentage are actually positive?
+High precision means few false alarms.
+- **Recall**: Of all actual positive items, what percentage did we catch?
+High recall means we don't miss much.
+- **False positive**: An item incorrectly classified as positive (e.g., flagging "assessment" as profane).
+- **False negative**: An item incorrectly classified as negative (e.g., missing an actual profane message).
+- **Regular expression**: A pattern-matching language for finding text sequences (e.g., `\b(bad|worse|worst)\b` matches those exact words).
+- **Binary classification**: A task with exactly two possible outcomes (e.g., profane vs. clean).

 ### Level 2: LLM-Based Filter